philfung/add-to-homescreen/README.md

                                                             // [Optional] Default: -1 (no limit).
 (Debugging: Use this.clearModalDisplayCount() to reset the count) displayOptions:{ showMobile: true, showDesktop: true }, // show on mobile/desktop [Optional] Default: show everywhere
      allowClose: true, // allow the user to close the modal by tapping outside of it [Optional.
 Default: true]
+     showArrow: true, // show the bouncing arrow on the modal [Optional.
+Default: true] (highly recommend leaving at true as drastically affects install rates)
    });

     ret = window.AddToHomeScreenInstance.show('en');        // show "add-to-homescreen" instructions to user, or do nothing if already added to homescreen